climate-nlp/climate-obstruction-narratives/README.md

 # Predicting Narratives of Climate Obstruction in Social Media Advertising

 This is a codebase to reproduce our paper "Predicting Narratives of Climate Obstruction in Social Media Advertising" accepted to Findings of ACL 2024.
-Note that this is a research codebase to reproduce the paper results.
-It is not intended for use by investors or practitioners.
+This project is not intended for use by investors or practitioners.

 ## Setup